Home How-to How to fix “Message Blocking is Active” error on iPhone

 4. Now enter the iPhone’s passcode to reset all the Network Settings.

-Note: This will NOT delete any photos, videos, or files on your iPhone.
-It would still be wise to take a few minutes to create a backup beforehand, though.
+This will NOT delete any photos, videos, or files on your iPhone.
+However, it would still be wise to create a backup beforehand.

 9. Verify your cellular plan details